The best hotels in Paros

 It's 25 minutes drive from Parikia and 30 minutes from Naoussa, so you do need wheels.
 But Golden Beach at Chryssi Akti is 10 minutes south and is the best windsurfing beach in the Aegean.
 If being central matters more than character, look elsewhere. if you want real village Paros, this is it.

-Paros's best neighborhoods
+Paros's best hotel regions

 Parikia is the obvious base. ferry connections, Old Town charm, and the widest price range on the island.
 But if you can stretch to Naoussa or the south coast, you'll get a very different Paros.